This advice applies to Scotland. Change country

 - where the enforcement is through the courts, go to court to contest the penalty by pleading not guilty to the charge and request a refund of the fee; or

 - where the enforcement is by the local authority, make representations to the local authority to cancel the penalty charge and refund the fee.
-If this fails, you can appeal to the Scottish Parking Appeals Service.
+If this fails, you can appeal to the Parking and Bus Lane Tribunal for Scotland.

-The Scottish Parking Appeals Service can be contacted at:
+The Parking and Bus Lane Tribunal for Scotland can be contacted at:

 10 Waterloo Place